 Trina said that after the baby’s birth she’d had terrible pain from her C-section and just days later her apartment flooded, destroying most of the family’s possessions.

 “The nest we created for our baby collapsed like a house of cards, and we had to move to our friends living room.
-When Tatiana developed colic at 3 weeks, I thought her screams might be from all the anxiety she felt from me.”
+When Tatiana developed colic at three weeks, I thought her screams might be from all the parental anxiety she felt from me.”

 While your baby won’t sense your anxiety, your crying baby does, of course, depend on you.
 If you are having challenges calming your baby, there are a few things to consider.
 But don’t blame yourself, just admit that you need help and be sure to get it!):

-- Anxiety can reduce breast-milk supply or block letdown.
+- New mom anxiety can reduce breast-milk supply or block letdown.
 A hungry baby will cry if he’s not getting enough milk.